 Will you screen or test me for coronavirus before transplant surgery?

-All recipients get screened for possible exposure before surgery.
+All recipients get tested for COVID-19 before surgery.

 What is UVA doing to protect all patients?

-We've taken several steps to protect our patients, team members and the community.
-These changes affect visitation, entrances and appointments.
+We've taken several steps to protect our patients, team members, and the community.
+These changes affect visits, entrances, and appointments.
 See how we're keeping you safe.

 Which resources can I trust for more information?